lifu-tu/ENGINE/README.md

 The pretrained AR (autogressive) transformer models, the dictionaries and [CMLM](https://github.com/facebookresearch/Mask-Predict) (conditional masked language models) could be download.
 These models are used for **[ENGINE](https://ttic.uchicago.edu/~lifu/papers/ENGINE.pdf)** training.
 By the way, the scripts to train these model are also provides in the end.

-And let me know if you are interested in the **ENGINE** by myself.
-I do not share the models because of disk space limitation.
+And let me know if you are interested in the **ENGINE** trained in the paper.
+I do not share the models here because of disk space limitation.

 * **IWSLT14 German-English**
 ```